yAudit/reports/content/2022-12-GET-Protocol-Staking.md

 Overall, the code is well documented and makes good use of existing libraries and projects.
 I liked the use of RDT as I feel it helped protect against potential vault entry timing abuse issues, although I do have some trepidations about the complexities multi-chain voting may introduce.

-## About Electisec
+## About yAudit

-[Electisec](https://electisec.com/) is an ecosystem initiative started by Yearn Finance and its ecosystem partners to bootstrap sustainable and collaborative blockchain security reviews and to nurture aspiring security talent.
-Electisec includes [a fellowship program](https://electisec.com/fellowship-program/), a residents program, and [a guest auditor program](https://electisec.com/guest-auditor-program/).
+[yAudit](https://yaudit.dev/) is an ecosystem initiative started by Yearn Finance and its ecosystem partners to bootstrap sustainable and collaborative blockchain security reviews and to nurture aspiring security talent. yAudit includes [a fellowship program](https://yaudit.dev/fellowship-program/), a residents program, and [a guest auditor program](https://yaudit.dev/guest-auditor-program/).
 In the fellowship program, fellows perform a series of periodic security reviews and presentations during the program.
-Residents are past fellows who continue to gain experience by performing security reviews of contracts submitted to Electisec for review (such as this contract).
+Residents are past fellows who continue to gain experience by performing security reviews of contracts submitted to yAudit for review (such as this contract).
 Guest auditors are experts with a track record in the security space who temporarily assist with the review efforts.